awsdocs/aws-directory-service-admin-guide/doc_source/join_linux_instance.md

 ## Connect to the Instance<a name="linux_connect"></a>

-When a user connects to the instance using an SSH client, they are prompted for their username\.
-The user can enter the username in either the `username@example.com` or `EXAMPLE\username` format\.
+When a user connects to the instance using an SSH client, they are prompted for their user name\.
+The user can enter the user name in either the `username@example.com` or `EXAMPLE\username` format\.
 The response will appear similar to the following, depending on which linux distribution you are using:

 **Amazon Linux, Red Hat Enterprise Linux, and CentOS Linux**